 US consumer confidence tumbles in July as COVID-19 spreads

-U.S. consumer confidence had a sharp drop in July to a reading of 92.6 as coronovirus cases in many parts of the country began rising again
+U.S. consumer confidence tumbled in July to a reading of 92.6 as coronavirus infections spread in many parts of the country

 WASHINGTON -- U.S. consumer confidence tumbled in July to a reading of 92.6 as coronavirus infections spread in many parts of the country.